vdaas/vald/docs/contributing/coding-style.md

 1. input values

-    Input value for testing should be meaningful value.
+    Input value for testing should be a meaningful value.
     It is because we should test with more realistic value as user use.

     For example, when you use `host` for test value, you should set `your hostname (e.g. vald.vdaas.com)` as `host`.